 In most instances, the natural mother combines all three facets: she is the genetic, gestational and psychological parent.
 By contrast, the natural father frequently combines genetic and psychological parenthood.
 But there are also parents who are neither genetic nor gestational, but who become the psychological parent of a child.
-Step-parents ¹ fall in to this particular category.
+Step-parents fall into this category.

-Parental Responsibility (“PR”) is generally recognised as being the most important aspect of being a parent as it refers to those who have rights, obligations, and authority in respect of the child, and is fundamental to being able to act effectively as a parent.
+Parental Responsibility is recognised as being the most important aspect of being a parent as it refers to those who have rights, obligations, and authority in respect of the child, and is fundamental to being able to act effectively as a parent.
 The Children Act 1989 defines PR as being, “all the rights, duties, powers, responsibilities and authority which by law a parent of a child has in relation to the child and his property”.
-Absent PR, a person is not capable of exercising any, or any meaningful, authority over a child.

 PR is generally accepted to include, but is not limited to: